Andrea di Robilant: Career

-After he finished school, he was hired as a reporter for the New Jersey-based Italian-American newspaper, Il Progresso Italo-Americano.
+After he finished school, he was hired as a reporter for the New Jersey–based Italian-American newspaper, Il Progresso Italo-Americano.
 He later joined La Repubblica as a U.S. correspondent, covering the Ronald Reagan presidency, the Central American crisis, and the Falklands War.
 He then traveled to South America and covered local affairs for a number of publications and was The Dallas Morning News's Latin American correspondent in Buenos Aires, where he covered the end of military regimes in South America.

 He returned to Italy in 1987 to start a monthly city magazine in Milan named "02" but the magazine folded only after a year, which made him return to journalism.
 He joined La Stampa and became its diplomatic correspondent and in 1996, he became the paper's bureau chief in Washington, D.C., where he covered Bill Clinton's second term in office.

 In 2003, di Robilant wrote his first book A Venetian Affair, a biography of his ancestor, Andrea Memmo, in 18th century Venice based on his correspondence with Giustiniana Wynne found in the Palazzo Mocenigo; and a sequel entitled Lucia: A Venetian Life in the Age of Napoleon (2008) based on Andrea's daughter, Lucia Mocenigo.
 He subsequently left La Stampa to pursue a full-time writing career.

 In 2011, he published Irresistible North: From Venice to Greenland on the Trail of the Zen Brothers, in which he analyses the claim that two Venetian merchants, the Zeno brothers, sailed over the north Atlantic in a pre-Columbian expedition to North America.

+In an article in the New York Times, Sara Wheeler wrote that the main problem with the book was "evidential unreliability" and that while praising the author adds that "any chance of this flimsy tale adding up to a truly worthwhile book dies on a tidy of anachronism and cliche.

+In a review in Renaissance Quarterly Elizabeth Horodowich wrote that "Di Robilant’s Irresistible North is entirely based on the question of veracity: he assumes the fourteenth-century Zen voyage to be true and attempts to prove this by following in the travelers’ footsteps across the Atlantic."

 His new book, Autumn in Venice: Ernest Hemingway and His Last Muse was published in 2018.

 Di Robilant lives in Rome.
 He is a writer and a professor at The American University of Rome.